 |Stewpot's Lunch-n-Learn||Stewpot Ministries|

-COMMUNITY PARTNER PROJECT PROPOSAL: If your organization is interested in partnering with the Junior League of Jackson to improve the lives of children and youth, specifically in the areas of early literacy, teenage pregnancy, nutrition, physical activity, and social and emotional wellness, we encourage you to complete the 2014-2015 JLJ Community Partner Project Proposal Form.
-Our online application form has been revised, so we ask that you complete the application in its entirety.
-If you have more than one proposed project idea, please submit a separate and complete application form for each proposal.
-All Proposed Projects must begin no earlier than June 1, 2014, and conclude no later than May 31, 2015.
-Proposals must be received by July 15, 2013, at 11:59 p.m. in order to be considered for the 2014-15 League year.
+COMMUNITY PARTNER PROJECT PROPOSALS: If your organization is interested in partnering with the Junior League of Jackson to improve the lives of children and youth, specifically in the areas of early literacy, teenage pregnancy, nutrition, physical activity, and social and emotional wellness, we encourage you to complete a JLJ Community Partner Project Proposal Form during our application period.
+Our current application period ends on July 28th, 2014.

 HELPFUL HINTS: Click here for a copy of “Helpful Tips for Creating a Community Project Proposal”.